 Security training is at the core

 The purpose of the Secure SLC Program is to embed modern security mechanisms and procedures into the vendor’s software development process from the start.
 In order to preserve the integrity of payment transactions and the confidentiality of sensitive data, the standard takes a “shift left” approach.
-Security training for all personnel involved in software development becomes a fundamental necessity and should be considered a top priority.
+Security awareness training for developers and all others involved in software development becomes a fundamental necessity and this secure development training must be considered a top priority.

-In the new Secure SLC Program, employee training falls under the first Control Objective:
+In the new Secure SLC Program, this training falls under the first Control Objective:

 “The vendor’s senior leadership team establishes formal responsibility and authority for the security of the vendor’s products and services.
 The vendor allocates resources to execute the strategy and ensure that personnel are appropriately skilled.”

-This means that everyone in the SDLC should have at least a basic understanding of general software security concepts and best practices, while individuals with specialized roles and responsibilities should also possess specialized skills relevant to the functions they perform.
+This means that everyone in the SDLC should have at least a basic understanding of general software security concepts and best practices.
+Those in specialized roles with discreet responsibilities should also possess specialized skills relevant to the functions they perform.

-For example, both a software developer and a software architect should have a basic understanding of security, but the software developer should also possess secure coding skills and the software architects should be knowledgeable in secure software design.
+For example, both a software developer and a software architect should have a basic understanding of security, but the software developer should also possess PCI secure coding skills and the software architect should be knowledgeable in secure software design.